Reduce Abandoned Carts And Increase Your Sales Revenue

 Step Two: Following Up Abandoned Carts By Email

-This is an easy step to take as long as your eCommerce platform supports an abandoned cart saver function.
+Following up abandoned carts by email is an easy step to take as long as your eCommerce platform supports an "abandoned cart saver" function.
 In EKM it's as simple as checking the box to enable it like this:

-Once you've enabled the feature it's time to customise your outgoing emails.
-EKM will automatically send the owner of the abandoned cart an email after 1 hour, 1 day and 2 days.
-This is pretty standard but some other platforms allow you to customise the sending time.
+Once you've enabled the feature, it's time to customise your outgoing emails.
+EKM will automatically send the owner of the abandoned cart an email after 1 hour, one day and two days, this is pretty standard, but some other platforms allow you to customise the sending time.
 You can add more times if you wish with a small bit of code tweaking.

 Sending out an email to the abandoned cart owner is proven to be a hugely successful tactic in recovering lost sales.
-You are not going to triple your sales overnight but any recovered sale is better than none right?
+You are not going to triple your sales overnight, but any recovered transaction is better than none right?

 In some cases, a shopper can be easily distracted away from their shopping session and completely forget about it until they are reminded of it.
-If you send the recovery email then there's a good chance that you will recover the sale rather than losing it to another Google search and a sale on a competitor website.
-Other reasons for abandoning carts can include broadband connection issues, the website crashed or timeout problems or loss of signal on a mobile device.
+If you send the recovery email, then there's a good chance that you will recover the sale rather than losing it to another Google search and purchase on a competitor website.
+Other reasons for abandoning carts can include broadband connection issues, the site crashed or timeout problems or loss of signal on a mobile device.